jasondchambers/www-jasonsblog/content/posts/website-building/index.md

 ## The Concept

 The design concept is similar to those historical pictures you may have seen on the web that show a photo of how the place looked in the past and a photo of how it looks today from the same point of view.
 A slider enables the viewer to compare before and after without having to adjust their gaze.
-That was the kind of experience I wanted to created.
+That was the kind of experience I wanted to create.
 I wanted it to be accessible from mobile devices.

 {{< figure src="stratfordremodel.jpeg" alt="The initial design concept involving sliders to show before and after" caption="The initial design concept involving sliders to show before and after" >}}